Major in Computer Science, Computing Systems Concentration

 Program Overview

-Learning Outcomes:
+Learning Objectives

-Upon completion of the program, students will be able to:
+Upon successfully completing this program, students will be able to:

 - Design scalable systems for computational and data-intensive problems.

-- Design distributed and parallel algorithms to analyze large datasets.
+- Design distributed and parallel algorithms to analyze large data sets.

 - Leverage diverse computing architectures in support of problem solutions.